Transfer Money From Canada To Switzerland. Cheap And Fast Ways To Send Money Abroad.

 Bank transfer or direct debit

-The details you'll need to transfer money to Switzerland may vary by provider.
+The details you'll need to transfer money from Canada to Switzerland may vary by provider.
 At a minimum, you will need to know the recipients name and you will typically be asked for their:

 CAD/CHF exchange rate trends